 In order to create a competent pool of well-trained scientists and engineers, a specialised training school at BARC was established in 1957 for training of graduates and post graduates.
-The Homi Bhabha National Institute (HBNI) established under DAE conducts post-graduation and doctoral programmes in areas of nuclear science and technology.
+The Homi Bhabha National Institute (HBNI) was established under DAE in 2005 under section 3 of the University Grants Commission (UGC) Act to conduct post-graduation and doctoral programmes in areas of nuclear science and technology.
 With the growth of nuclear power, NPCIL set up its own Nuclear Training Centres (NTCs) to meet its demand.
 Training schools have also been set up at the Raja Ramanna Centre for Advanced Technology, Indore (2000), Nuclear Fuel Complex, Hyderabad (2001) and IGCAR, Kalpakkam (2006) to meet the expanding needs.
 The core of the human resource for the nuclear power programme comes through these training centres.
 In addition, experienced manpower from conventional power sector and industry is also inducted to meet the demand.
 The Indian universities, science and engineering institutes, polytechnics, and industrial training institutes form the basic educational infrastructure from which engineers/scientists, technicians and skilled tradesmen are recruited and subsequently trained to suit the job needs.

 Networking with the Indian Institutes of Technology (IITs) has been strengthened and postgraduate courses in nuclear engineering have been started at several institutes.
-Sponsored postgraduate programme called 'DAE Graduate Fellowship Scheme' were started at all the IITs.
+Sponsored postgraduate programme called 'DAE Graduate Fellowship Scheme' was started at all the IITs.
 Board of Research in Nuclear Sciences (BRNS) under DAE provides another avenue for networking by sponsoring research projects in the field of Nuclear Science and Engineering at various educational institutes.

 NPCIL's technical manpower includes freshly recruited engineers who go through one year of training in DAE/BARC Training School or in Nuclear Training Centres of NPCIL.
 It also hires experienced manpower available in the country through open advertisement.
-NPCIL provides challenging work environment, attractive remunerations and promotional avenues to its employees for motivating them to continue their career with NPCIL.
+NPCIL provides challenging work environment, attractive remunerations and promotion avenues to its employees for motivating them to continue their career with NPCIL.
 It also provides excellent quality of life at its residential colonies by adequately taking care of their health, education, transportation and recreational needs.